Natural remedies for acid reflux/GERD, based in Ayurveda

-Western perspective on GERD or acid reflux
+Western perspective on GERD

 Generally, acid reflux is considered a lifestyle disease: A diet comprising of fast foods, processed meat, fried meals, too much alcohol, caffeine, spicy foods, smoking add to the problem.
 Several medications too can cause acid reflux.

-Ayurvedic perspective on acid reflux disease
+Ayurvedic perspective on the disease